 In music, the perfecto continued its trajectory of diffusion and naturally landed in the most pop genre of music today – hip-hop.
-In recent years it seems like every rapper from Jay-Z to ASAP Rocky has sported one, and thus it was naturally adopted by their fans.
-Which leads me back to the fuccbois, the men who mindlessly imitate and promulgate the lowest common denominator of taste, usually dictated by their pop heroes and their peers.
+In recent years it seems like every rapper from Jay-Z to ASAP Rocky has sported one, and thus it was, naturally, adopted by their fans.
+Which leads me back to the fuccbois, the young men who mindlessly imitate and promulgate the lowest common denominator of taste, usually dictated by their pop heroes and their peers.
 Their current uniform is a perfecto paired with a pair of sweatpants and sneakers, topping off the silhouette with a baseball hat.
 On the female side, every bourgie Upper East Side girl has one, and so does every model-wannabe who struts around Williamsburg.

 Needless to say, in such a milieu, the countercultural context of a perfecto has evaporated.
 The garment has lost the meaning that was sculpted by half a century of cultural development.
 What does the perfecto mean now?
 Perhaps it means nothing, just another cultural symbol whose form has been decoupled from its semiotic essence.
 One could argue that this is just another rung on the ladder of cultural appropriation, but what is the worth of appropriation without new meaning to go along with it?

 The loss of meaning can indeed feel alienating.
-A friend of mine in London recently decided to part with his Raf Simons fishtail parka that has the cover of a New Order record painted on it.
+A friend of mine in London recently decided to part with the iconic Raf Simons fishtail parka that has the cover of a New Order record painted on it.
 He has had the jacket for years.
 “I stopped wearing it when people started telling me – ‘Sick jacket, that’s the one Kanye has, right?’” he told me.